How to Show Christlike Love in Your Everyday Life

 These are the three steps:

-- Entry Conversations: The goal of these conversations is to find entry points to proceed to deeper-level conversations.
+- Entry Conversations: The goal of these conversations is to find entry points to proceed into deeper-level conversations.
 Entry points may be verbal, non-verbal or symbolic in nature.
 Any statements regarding faith, religion, hope, fear or church are verbal entry point opportunities.
 Non-verbal examples for an entry point connection would be how a person observes holidays or dietary practices.
 A symbolic entry point may come by way of a piece of religious jewelry or a bumper sticker, for example.

 - Conversion Discussions: Conversion discussions are a vital part of our salvation and the salvation of others.
 Sharing the Gospel of Jesus Christ brings more people to the Savior.
 Until a non-believer realizes the need for repentance to gain eternal salvation, they will be lost.
 As long as they are lost, we must continue to pursue their trust to enable a conversion of heart.